vkoori/snappfood-challenge/README.md

 ### Responses

 All the responses that are sent must follow the same standard in both the origin and destination sides.
 These principles can be found in the `App\Resources` path.

+### Tests

+`php vendor\bin\phpunit`

+### Get Orders

+Requests to receive orders are fake in the following ways:

+1. OrderId 1 : An order whose delivery time has not arrived
+2. OrderId 2 : An order whose delivery time has arrived and has trip but has not been delivered
+3. OrderId 3 : An order whose delivery time has arrived and has trip but has been delivered
+4. OrderId 4 : An order whose delivery time has arrived and has not trip
+5. Other OrderIds: timeout